Tours

 Research Groups

-Those planning to use the collections of the Westchester County Archives and/or Westchester County Historical Society for a group research project must contact the Archives Reading Room staff before your visit.
-When informed ahead of time of the group’s research topic, the Archives’ staff will be able to pull appropriate materials.
+Please call 914-231-1500 to schedule appointments for group research projects in the Reading Room on Wednesdays.
+Notified ahead of time of the group’s research topic, Archives staff will be able to pull appropriate materials from the Archives’ and Westchester County Historical Society’s collections.
 The staff can also be ready to address the group regarding research methods and the types of materials in both collections relevant to the group’s topic.

-Staffing constraints on Reading Room days (Tuesdays and Wednesdays) may limit the amount of assistance that can be provided to research groups that arrive without prior notification to the Reading Room staff.
+Please note that space is limited, and staffing constraints may curtail the amount of assistance that can be provided without prior arrangement with Reading Room staff.